cole-trapnell-lab/cufflinks/getting-started.md

 - The gene annotation file, which tells cuffquant what the gene structures are in the genome.
 - The BAM file containing the aligned reads.

-Next, you will need to merge the expression estimates into a single table for use with Monocle.
+Next, you will need to merge the expression estimates into a single table for use with Cufflinks.
 You can do this with the following command:

 {% highlight bash %}
 cuffnorm --use-sample-sheet -o sc_expr_out GENCODE.gtf sample_sheet.txt